 Disloyalty is not an infection that spreads from one employee to another.
 A loyal employee's sincerity is not affected by an instant.
-Sometimes, employers doubt all its workers because of one disloyal act by an employee.
+Sometimes, employers doubt all their workers because of one disloyal act by an employee.

-Such actions shows unprofessionalism on the employer’s part.
+Such actions show unprofessionalism on the employer's part.
 Furthermore, it harms the working environment and may alter your loyal employees.
 It is crucial to stay calm and not judge the whole staff.

 These are 3 of the crucial points employers must keep in mind for employee loyalty.

-Now, let’s have a look at the points on how you can improve your loyalty of employees.
+Now, let’s look at the points on how you can improve the loyalty of employees.

 How to Improve Employee Loyalty in the Workplace

 1. Competitive and Appropriate Compensation Plan

 An attractive package never ceases to amaze employees.
 To gain the loyalty of your employees, you must offer them competitive compensation.
 It means providing a salary as per the market conditions with perks and benefits.

-Also, regular employee promotion and increment are very important as well.
+Also, regular employee promotion increment are vital as well.
 It shows a company’s commitment to its workers.
 This helps build employee loyalty.

 2. Hiring through Referrals

-One way to increase loyalty is to build a friendly working environment where workers are loyal to each other as well.
+One way to increase loyalty is to build a friendly working environment where workers are loyal to each other.
 In this, hiring through referrals goes a long way.
 So, you must have employee referral programs.

 Data published in Medium show that employee retention is 45% in hires made through referrals than 20% compared to other sources.
 This higher retention shows employee loyalty.
 Also, it costs and takes less time to hire through referrals.
 It is for these reasons why you must hire through referrals.

 3. Control to the Employees

 Give more control to the employees for their work.
-You must give your workers the authority and flexibility to make decisions.
-Allow them to get creative in their problem solving approach, flexible timing in case of remote workers with proper work from home setup assistance, etc.
+You must give your workers the authority and flexibility to make decisions. creative in their problem-solving approach, flexible timing in remote workers with proper work from home setup assistance, etc.

 These actions help with employee satisfaction, which is vital for employee loyalty.